Jackal buzzard: Description

 The adult jackal buzzard is strikingly plumaged and arguably one of the most "handsome" buzzards.
-It is almost black above with a rufous tail.
-The primary flight feathers are blackish and the secondaries off-white, both barred with black.
-Below the chin and around the throat is mainly chestnut, and the rest of the underparts and the underwing coverts are rich rufous but for a contrasting black abdomen with faint white bars.
+While the upperparts (the head, neck, and throat) are usually slate-grey in colour, the plumage of the underparts show extreme colour polymorphism.
+Typically, jackal buzzards have a rich rufous breast patch separated from the throat by a white ragged band, and a black-and-white barred belly.
+In the light and dark (melanistic) morphs respectively, the breast patch is predominantly white or light rufous and predominantly black with little separation between the breast patch and throat.
+This plumage colour variation is thought to be genetic.
+A study showed that the Mc1r gene associated with colour polymorphism in other avian species is not associated with colour variation in jackal buzzards thus other genes are likely responsible.
+The tail of jackal buzzards is typically rufous, the primary flight feathers are blackish and the secondaries off-white, both barred with black.
 The flight feathers from below present a large white panel, contrasting with black on the hand and black on the tips that form a dark trailing edge to the wing.
-Beyond its unmistakable colours, the jackal buzzard has a very short tail, broad wings, bulky body and large bill compared to most other buzzards but for the augur buzzard.
+The jackal buzzard has a very short tail, broad wings, bulky body and large bill compared to most other buzzards (besides the augur buzzard).
 The juvenile jackal buzzard is mainly brown above and a somewhat washed out rufous-buff brown below, often manifesting worn feathers that appear as lighter buffy or whitish streaking.
 The tail of the juvenile is usually buff-brown, with or without a somewhat creamy pale tip.
 The underwing of juvenile has black tips and whitish panel similar to adults but the inside of the wing is rufous-buff (similar to body feathers) streaked with brown.

 Sympatric with the jackal buzzard only in Namibia, the augur buzzard is usually distinctly paler at every stage of development than the jackal buzzard, especially lacking the rich underside tones of adults.
 However, both species have a melanistic form (rather rarer as far as is known in the jackal than the augur buzzard) which are very similar in appearance and may only be told apart by the melanistic augur having slight dark streaking on the white wing panels.
 An unlikely confusion species is the slightly larger bateleur, given its short rufous tail but the larger-headed, heavier set eagle bears a very distinct and particular head, wing and body shape and obvious distinct colours as adults.
 The juvenile bateleur may be confused with the similarly brown jackal buzzard but is much more dusky below with rather differing wing colour on its bulging wings.